-As you might guess, that’s a composite question.
-It reflects many different people asking roughly the same question in different ways.
+As you might guess, that question reflects many different people asking roughly the same question in different ways.

-How do I find a file I know is on my computer?
+How do I locate a file I know is on my computer?

-There are a couple of ways, and there are a couple of “gotcha’s” as well, so let’s look at how to track down that file you’re looking for.
+There are a couple of ways to do so quickly, and there are a couple of “gotcha’s” as well, so let’s look at three common ways to track down that file you’re looking for: Windows Search, Windows File Explorer, and using the command prompt.

 Become a Patron of Ask Leo! and go ad-free!

 The traditional way to locate a file in Windows is the Search item on the Start menu.
-Windows 10 makes this simple.
+Windows 10 and 11 makes this simple.

 Click on the Start button and just start typing the name of the file, or some portion thereof.